roytang/blog/content/replies/2013/07/cavsjlt/index.md

 - vita
 ---

+As he mentioned:

-As he mentioned:\n\n> Once you purchase them and they are in your download list, they remain free for as long as you are a + member.\n\n
+> Once you purchase them and they are in your download list, they remain free for as long as you are a + member.